Can AI Master Econometrics? Evidence from Econometrics AI Agent on Expert-Level Tasks: Empirical Tests

 \subsection{Data Source and Summary Statistics}

-We evaluate the Econometrics AI Agent through two sets of inquiries.
+We evaluate MetricsAI through two sets of inquiries.
 The first comprises 18 exercises from the coursework assignments of a doctoral-level course titled ``Applied Econometrics'' at the University of Hong Kong, with Python-generated standard solutions.
 These exercises cover OLS \& PanelOLS regression, propensity score matching, IV-2SLS regression, Difference-in-Differences (DID) analysis, and Regression Discontinuity Design.
 The second set consists of test datasets from randomly selected seminal articles in reputable journals, primarily accompanied by Stata-based replication packages.

 Table \ref{tab:test_summary} and Figure \ref{fig:pie_distribution} show the distribution of econometric algorithms across both test datasets.
 OLS and PanelOLS emerge as the predominant methodologies in empirical research in business, economics, and social sciences, while advanced causal analysis techniques like IV and DID also make significant contributions.
-The Econometrics AI Agent supports these algorithms, enabling automated research workflows with minimal development time and cost.
+Our MetricsAI supports these algorithms, enabling automated research workflows with minimal development time and cost.
 All test datasets are available in the study's online appendix.